-Closing old accounts will boost your score
+3. Closing old accounts boosts your score

 The length of credit history shows how seasoned of a borrower you are, so the more positive experience you have, the better.
 Having more available credit helps to keep your utilization rate low.
 The utilization rate is how much available credit a borrower uses; the lower the percentage, the better.

 "Say you have $100 in debt with $1,000 in allowable credit across multiple accounts and you close a credit card with a limit of $500, then you doubled your utilization rate from 10% to 20%," Loughran says.

 FREE TOOL: The higher your credit score, the lower the interest rate you may be able to get.
 Check your score for free at myBankrate now.

 Some consumers with credit problems believe opening many accounts will be proof that they can handle credit.
 Actually, it has the opposite effect.

 "That makes lenders scratch their heads and wonder why you need all that credit," says Rod Griffin, director of public education at Experian.
 "It's a sign of risk."
 Your credit score can suffer as a result.

 What lenders will see is a boatload of new, hard inquiries on your credit report.
 Those inquiries will deduct from your credit score, while lenders will worry that you're in dire financial straits and desperately need access to credit to make ends meet.